alexanderchuranov/Metaresc/README.md

 * Structures and unions resolves as a first field recursively down to basic type field listed above.

+* Array resolves as a first element, even though array might be of a zero size.

-* Pointers resolves based on pointer non-NULL value according rules listed above.
+* Pointers resolves based on non-NULL pointer value according rules listed above.

 Example below demonstrates the concept: